tinymce/tinymce-docs/rtc/rtc-supported-functionality.md

 ## Mobile support

-Real-Time Collaboration is currently not supported on mobile devices.
+Real-time Collaboration is currently not supported on mobile devices.

 ## TinyMCE features (plugins) support when using RTC

-The Real-Time Collaboration (RTC) plugin supports a subset of the features that {{site.productname}} provides.
+The Real-time Collaboration (RTC) plugin supports a subset of the features that {{site.productname}} provides.

 > **Warning**: Enabling plugins not shown here is not supported and may lead to unexpected behavior.